OfficeDev/office-js-docs-pr/docs/develop/development-kit-overview.md

 ### Create an add-in from a template

 Templates offer a basic starting point for your add-in.
 They add a minimal amount of functionality so you can get started without changing much of the existing code.
-The following instructions detail how to make a new project from a template using the development kit.
+The following instructions describe how to make a new project from a template using the development kit.

 1. Open Visual Studio Code and select the Office Add-ins Development Kit icon in the **Activity Bar**.
 1. Select **Create a New Add-in** in the extension task pane.